mobify/scooch/README.md

 ### .scooch('next')

-Moves the carousel one item to the right.
+Moves the carousel one item to the right (or left if `rightToLeft` option is enabled).

     $('.m-scooch').scooch('next');

 ### .scooch('prev')

-Moves the carousel one item to the left.
+Moves the carousel one item to the left (or right if `rightToLeft` option is enabled).

     $('.m-scooch').scooch('prev');